 2) Monitor Price Drops After Purchase to Get a Free Balcony Upgrade

 Even after purchasing a cruise, always be sure to continue monitoring that cruise’s prices.
-Unlike airline tickets, if the price of the cruise drops, you can actually make changes to (or even cancel) your booking to upgrade your cruise cabin if there are price changes that are in your favor.
+Unlike airline tickets, if the price of the cruise drops, you can actually make changes to your booking to upgrade your cruise cabin if there are price changes that are in your favor.
+Or you can even cancel your booking and re-book for any better deal you find.

-For example, let’s say you were booking a 7-day Caribbean Cruise in which inside cabins were running $600 per person and balcony staterooms were $1,000 per person.
-So you book the inside cabin because you don’t want to shell out the extra cash ($800 extra for the cabin) just to have a balcony.
+For example, let’s say you booked a 7-day Caribbean cruise in which inside cabins were running $1,000 per person, and balcony staterooms were $1,800 per person.
+So you book the inside cabin because you don’t want to shell out the extra cash to have a balcony.

-Now, keep watching those prices.
-If the price of a balcony stateroom was to suddenly drop to $600, then call your booking agent immediately!
+Even though you’ve already booked your cruise, keep watching those prices.
+If the price of a balcony stateroom was to suddenly drop to $1,000, then call your booking agent immediately!
 If you make this phone call before the final payment date, you should be able to switch to that balcony completely free!

 Instances like this happen more often than you may realize.
 The cruise lines themselves will NOT notify you of these price drops.
 So it’s completely up to you to be vigilant of price fluctuations after purchasing your cruise cabin.

-It is important to note that free balcony upgrades using this method are only available if making the switch prior to the cruise’s cancelation period, which tends to be around 60-90 days prior to embarkation date, but varies by cruise line and itinerary.
+It is important to note that free balcony upgrades using this method are only available if you make the switch before the cruise’s cancelation period, which tends to be around 60-90 days prior to the embarkation date.
+But this varies by the cruise line and itinerary.

 Yet even if you notice the room prices change after the cancelation period, it is still absolutely worth calling your booking agent to inquire about.
 There’s a decent chance you still may be able to lock in that free balcony upgrade.
-It’s simply not a sure thing like it is prior to the cancelation date.
+This free upgrade is simply not a sure thing like it is prior to the cancelation date.

 Another consideration is if the price of a balcony stateroom drops to within a reasonable range in which you are willing to pay the difference.

-Continuing with the earlier example, let’s say those balcony staterooms dropped from $1,000 to a price of $700, which is now only $100 more than the $600 you initially paid for your inside cabin.
+Continuing with the earlier example, let’s say those balcony staterooms dropped from $1,800 to a price of $1,100, which is now only $100 more than the $1,000 you initially paid for your inside cabin.
 In this case, you can usually pay that difference – $100 per person – and secure a balcony stateroom.
 Sure, it’s not free but it may be worth the extra $100 per person.
-Often the cruise line may even permit you to make such changes after the cancelation period.
+Again, the cruise line may even permit you to make such changes after the cancelation period.
 So if you notice an instance like this, call your booking agent to inquire about the possibility.

 3) Use Credit Card Points To Get a Free Balcony Upgrade on a Cruise